Sending documents

 Supporting information for reviews

-In a review, you may need to send documents to Social Security Scotland.
-This will help them make a decision as part of your review.
+You may need to send supporting information to Social Security Scotland as part of your review.

-Supporting information can also come from someone who knows how your condition affects you day to day and understands your needs.
-This could be a family member, friend or unpaid child minder.
+• someone who knows how your condition affects you day to day and understands your needs like a family member, friend or unpaid child minder

-If you do not have supporting information when you submit your review form, you still have 28 days gather it yourself.
-You can also ask Social Security Scotland to help, however this might mean it takes longer to process your review.
+If you do not have supporting information when you submit your review form, you can send it up to 28 days later.

 Social Security Scotland only needs to see information about changes.
 There’s no need to send a document again if they've already seen it.

-If you tell Social Security Scotland nothing has changed, they may still need to ask you for supporting information as part of your review.
+If you tell Social Security Scotland nothing has changed, they may still ask you for supporting information as part of your review.

 How to send your documents